Ski, Snowboard & Make the Most of Snowy Winters in Lake George

 Dynamite Hill Recreation Center (Chestertown, NY)

 Want to practice skiing or snowboarding on some easy trails that are free to access?
 If so, then the Dynamite Hill Recreation Center in nearby Chestertown is highly recommended.
 This community ski area has a rope tow, a small hill, and a warming lodge.
+They offer daytime and evening skiing.
+And, access is free for everyone.

 The entrance to the site is on Route 8, just a few miles west of Exit 25 off I-87.